IreshaBandaranayake/Text-Processing-and-Prediction/README.md

+# Text-Processing-and-Prediction
-# Text-Processing-and-Prediction ,Sentiment Analysis of IMDB Dataset
+(Sentiment Analysis of IMDB Dataset)

 This project is based on sentiment analysis of the IMDB dataset using different text processing approaches, training a model for sentiment classification, and evaluating its performance.